VOCM (AM): History

 VOCM was started by Walter Banks Williams III, and his father in the family home at 80 Circular Road in St. John's.
 Williams was very interested in radio, and had attended training at the RCA and the Radio Training Schools in the United States.

 On December 22, 1933, Williams (through his company, Atlantic Broadcasting Co.) was issued a licence by the Newfoundland Post and Telegraph Department to operate a station from the second floor of the aforementioned family home.
 With the transmitter and other equipment built by Williams, VOCM began operations as an experimental father-son station operating only a few hours a day.
 The station's antenna was built in the backyard and the technical equipment was placed in a backroom on the main floor.
 VOCM had truly been a family affair for some time; Walter's son, Walter David Williams, later joined him in working long hours at the radio station for many years.

 Later in 1937, Joseph Butler joined Williams as a partner in VOCM radio, through Colonial Broadcasting System Ltd. In 1954, Butler died in a plane accident, and in 1958 Joseph Butler Jr. acquired control of the company.
 Williams continued to work with the company until 1972, two years before his death in 1974.

-In 1982, Colonial Broadcasting System changed its name to VOCM Radio Newfoundland Ltd. By this time the company had established a network of stations throughout eastern and central Newfoundland, as well as a sister FM station, VOCM-FM.
+In 1982, Colonial Broadcasting System changed its name to VOCM Radio Newfoundland Ltd. At this time the company had established a network of stations throughout eastern and central Newfoundland, as well as a sister FM station, VOCM-FM.

-In May 2000, the assets of VOCM Radio were acquired by Harry Steele's company Newfoundland Capital Corporation, which operated the stations as part of the Steele Communications division of Newcap Radio.
+In May 2000, the assets of VOCM Radio were acquired by Harry Steele's Newfoundland Capital Corporation, which operated the stations as part of the Steele Communications division of Newcap Radio.

-As of September 2016, VOCM network stations CHCM in Marystown and CKVO in Clarenville went off the air and now simulcast VOCM full-time.

-As of March 9, 2022, VOCM network stations CFCB in Corner Brook and CKGA in Gander began simulcasting VOCM full-time.
+In September 2016, VOCM network stations CHCM in Marystown and CKVO in Clarenville went off the air and began to simulcast VOCM full-time.
+In March 9, 2022, VOCM network stations CFCB in Corner Brook and CKGA in Gander began simulcasting VOCM full-time as well.
+As of September 2026, the current VOCM Radio Network comprises VOCM itself, CHCM-FM, CKVO, CFCB, CKGA, CFSX and CKCM, alongside its repeaters (CKIM and CKCM-1-FM.)